MikeyBurkman/eggnog/README.md

 Importing dependencies with require() has several issues:
   - You are directly importing the implementation file, making unit testing much more difficult or even impossible.
   - Calls to require() can be scattered across a file, making it difficult to find which files depend on which
-  - Paths to local files are always relative, meaning require('../../utils/logger') is not uncommon.
+  - Paths to local files are always relative, meaning `require('../../utils/logger')` is not uncommon.
 These are ugly and difficult to maintain.
+  - require() allows for circular dependencies, but this only works when returning partial exports, and it's [confusing and complicated](http://nodejs.org/api/modules.html#modules_cycles).
+There's no reason your architecture should ever require circular dependencies.
   - A clear dependency graph is not available, and circular dependencies can sneak in unnoticed.

 ### What does eggnog do?